 Visit the Ruins

-Although located in Talisay City, you can also plan on visiting this area especially during daytime to get that perfect lighting.
-Built in 1900, the Ruins which boasts a 900-m area and has a total of ten bedrooms.
+Although located in Talisay City, you can also visit this area, especially during the daytime, to get that perfect lighting.
+Built in 1900, the Ruins boasts a 900-m area and has a total of ten bedrooms.

-Believe it or not, this famous Ruins in Talisay City is one of the most Instagram worthy places in Negros Occidental and is billed as the “Taj Mahal of Negros” because it was built in memory of a Portuguese woman named Maria Braga.
-One can definitely feel the romantic ambiance once they stepped inside this place, as it resembles a well-designed garden in Italy.
+Believe it or not, this famous Ruins in Talisay City is one of the most Instagram-worthy places in Negros Occidental and is billed as the “Taj Mahal of Negros” because it was built in memory of a Portuguese woman named Maria Braga.
+One can definitely feel the romantic ambiance once they step inside this place, as it resembles a well-designed garden in Italy.

 Take a Detour at Asia’s Famous Lakawon Island

 Plan that posed and spontaneous shot here at the beautiful Lakawon Island!
-It takes about 1-2 hour travel to get here, if you’re traveling from Bacolod city, but the sight is definitely worth the long commute!
+It takes about 1-2 hours to get here if you’re traveling from Bacolod city, but the sight is definitely worth the long commute!
 The banana-shaped island is the top tourist destination here at Negros Occidental and in the country in general.
-Boasting over a 16-hectare island located at the island off the coast of Cadiz, the Lakawon Island is considered to be a world-class beach resort, thanks to its white sand and clear blue waters.
+Boasting over a 16-hectare island located off the coast of Cadiz, the Lakawon Island is considered a world-class beach resort, thanks to its white sand and clear blue waters.

 Balay Negrense Museum

 Did you know that Silay City is home to wealthy hacienderos and amazing ancestral houses?
 Among these historical gems include Balay Negrense Museum or known as Victor Gaston Ancestral House.
 This place was completed in 1901 and was one of the largest homes on the island.
-It has been restored in 1994 as a lifestyle museum, and is declared a Heritage House by the National Historical Institute.
-What’s more interesting though, is the extensive garden facing the street, with very lush surroundings, and large old trees dating back to the Spanish Era.
-Inside the museum, you’ll see memorabilia and antique items dating back in the 1900s.
-Certainly, a sight to behold.
+It was restored in 1994 as a lifestyle museum and is declared a Heritage House by the National Historical Institute.
+However, what’s more, interesting is the extensive garden facing the street, with very lush surroundings and large old trees dating back to the Spanish Era.
+Inside the museum, you’ll see memorabilia and antique items dating back to the 1900s.
+Indeed, a sight to behold.

 Wander at Pulang Tubig Waterfalls

-If you’re more of an adventurer type, then heading over at Pulang Tubig Waterfalls is a perfect idea.
+If you’re more of an adventurer type, then heading over to Pulang Tubig Waterfalls is a perfect idea.
 It’s situated at the Northern Negros Natural Park and is an hour’s trek from the small community Patag.
 Once you’ve reached your destination, you’ll be amazed by the breathtaking scenery we don’t usually see every day.
 It’s unpopulated compared to mainstream falls in the Philippines.
-The place is surrounded with vines, towering vines, tall trees, and of course the majestic falls!
+The place is surrounded by vines, towering vines, tall trees, and of course, the majestic falls!

 Take a Visit at the Pink Museum

-Pink Museum or famously known as the Bernardino Ysabel Jalandoni Museum is one of the best places to visit in Silay City.
-Built in 1908, it is said that the owners exported its wood from Mindoro, to make sure the museum withstand the test of time.
-It’s not only physically attractive on the outside, but it houses a unique collection of dolls, books, and glass wares we can’t find elsewhere in the Philippines.
+Pink Museum, famously known as the Bernardino Ysabel Jalandoni Museum, is one of the best places to visit in Silay City.
+Built in 1908, it is said that the owners exported its wood from Mindoro to make sure the museum withstands the test of time.
+It’s not only physically attractive on the outside, but it houses a unique collection of dolls, books, and glassware we can’t find elsewhere in the Philippines.